About the Academy

 While the deans are not constrained to any formal procedures to identify nominees, they should consult with department chairs and faculty and with student council and/or other representative student groups in their college as part of the process.
 In addition, consultation with current members of the Academy from the relevant school or college is strongly recommended.
-If more than one nomination is submitted from a college or school, the dean of that college or school should rank the nominees.
 While membership in the Academy recognizes teaching excellence and contributions to education, the department chair’s letter should also provide the context of this excellence by noting the nominee’s scholarly and service contributions.
-For more details about eligibility and selection criteria, see the Selection Guidelines.

 Nomination Materials Required

 Bookmark each section of the PDF to reflect the Table of Contents.